andrijanasharkoska/Final-Project-Assessment-for-Scalefocus-Academy/README.md

 ![image](https://github.com/andrijanasharkoska/Final-Project-Assessment-for-Scalefocus-Academy/assets/125911121/77668277-0206-4934-8982-88de9fee42e9)

 <h4>7.
-I had to forward the port to 27107 so that I can access the site, since I had some issues with the ports</h4>
+I had to forward the site to port 27107 so that I can access it, since I had some issues with the ports and spent hours debugging the reason behind it</h4>

  ![image](https://github.com/andrijanasharkoska/Final-Project-Assessment-for-Scalefocus-Academy/assets/125911121/207f6978-b126-46bd-9881-48e173ad4aff)

- - to resolve this issue, I used the command <em>kubectl port-forward svc/wordpress-chart 27017:80</em>
+ - To resolve this issue, I used the command <em>kubectl port-forward svc/wordpress-chart 27017:80</em>

  <h4>8.
 This way, I could access the site on 127.0.0.1:27017</h4>